Nonradial solutions of nonlinear scalar field equations: Introduction

-Recall that the existence of a least energy solution $u\in H^1(\R^N)$, which is positive, spheri\-cally symmetric (radial) and decreasing in $r=|x|$ is established in \cite{BerLions} and the existence of infinitely many radial solutions but not necessarily positive are provided in \cite{BerLionsII}.
-Moreover Jeanjean and Tanaka \cite{JeanjeanTanaka} showed that $J(u)=\inf_{\cM} J$, where $\cM$ stands for the {\em Pohozaev manifold} defined below and $J$ is the energy functional associated with \eqref{eq}; see \eqref{def:Poh} and \eqref{eq:action}.\\ Firstly, the aim of this paper is to answer to the open problem \cite{BerLionsII}[Section 10.8] concerning the existence and multiplicity of nonradial solutions of \eqref{eq} for dimensions $N\geq 4$ under the almost optimal assumptions (g0)--(g3).
+Recall that $\cM$ contains all nontrivial critical points \cite{BerLions}.\\ Firstly, the aim of this paper is to answer to the problem \cite{BerLionsII}[Section 10.8] concerning the existence and multiplicity of nonradial solutions to \eqref{eq} for dimensions $N\geq 4$ under the almost optimal assumptions (g0)--(g3).
+The problem in $N=3$ remains open.
 Secondly, we present a new variational approach based on a critical point theory built on the Pohozaev manifold.
-Without the radial symmetry one has to deal with the lack of compactness issues and we present a concentration-compactness approach in the spirit of Lions \cite{Lions82,Lions84} together with profile decompositions in the spirit of G\'erard \cite{Gerard} and Nawa \cite{Nawa} adopted to a general nonlinearity satisfying (g0)--(g3); see Theorem \ref{ThGerard}.
+Since $g$ is only continuous, this manifold need not be of class $\cC^{1,1}$ and it seems to be difficult to use a standard critical point theory directly on this constraint.
+Without the radial symmetry one has to deal with the issues of lack of compactness and we present a concentration-compactness approach in the spirit of Lions \cite{Lions82,Lions84} together with profile decompositions in the spirit of G\'erard \cite{Gerard} and Nawa \cite{Nawa} adapted to a general nonlinearity satisfying (g0)--(g3); see Theorem \ref{ThGerard}.
 Using these techniques we provide a new proof of the following result.